Upgrade Guide for Flex-Salesforce

 - Gain access to additional features as they are rolled out for Outbound Dialing

-Note: If you are configuring the SFDC plugin for the first time, then you will get the native implementation by default.
+If you are configuring the SFDC plugin for the first time, then you will get the native implementation by default.
 You will not see the option to perform a migration, and you just need to ensure that the following prerequisites are satisfied.

-- Flex-UI needs to run on version >= 1.18.0
+- Flex UI needs to run on version >= 1.18.0

 - Enable Native Outbound Dialing on your Account